endiangroup/compandauth/README.md

 - The `CAA` type is added to the entity being protected (e.g. user)
 - A `SessionCAA` property is added to the session object (e.g. JWT)
+- The session payload must be at least signed or encrypted
 - When validating the session object, fetch the entity in question and check the validity of the incoming `SessionCAA` with `entity.CAA.IsValid(SessionCAA)`
 - When issuing a new session for the entity set the sessions CAA value with `session.CAA = entity.CAA.Issue()`
 - Ensure you update the entity after using `Revoke()`, `Issue()`, `Lock()` and `Unlock()` as they modify the CAA state